As an amazon associate, we earn from qualifying purchases.

 Most shampoos made for humans can be safely used to clean horses including manes, tales, and bodies.
-The pH level of human skin is not significantly different than horses skin so, generally, general use its safe to use human shampoo for horses.
+The pH level of human skin is not significantly different than horses’ skin so, generally, it’s safe to use human shampoo for horses.

 Reasons to use human shampoo for horses:

 1. It significantly more affordable than commercial horse grooming shampoo

 2. It tends to rinse cleaner with less residue (by my calculations, this is mostly based on the fact that humans can complain horses cannot, although hair loss is often a result of shampoos that leave a residue that causes itchiness)